etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

 Deployment: Networking
 ----------------------

+Two kinds of networks:

+* Service (cleaning, provisioning, rescue)
+* Tenant (for end users)

-Various network management models:
+Three network management models:

-* Node stays on the same network
+* Using existing network infrastructure
-* Ironic configures switch to move node across networks
+* Using OpenStack Networking with shared network
+* Using OpenStack Networking with switch management

 ..
 Things to talk about ^ (dtantsur)